imbrianj/switchBoard/DEVELOPERS.md

    - ```disabled``` - Defines if the module is to be ignored.
 Defaults to "false".
    - ```disabledMarkup``` - Defines if the module should be loaded, but not rendered.
 Useful for controllers that will be used for fired events, but not direct interaction (such as SMS).
 Defaults to "false".
    - ```title``` - What you'd like this device controller to appear as in your navigation.
  - Further, other options may be defined here that are required for use by the device controller.
 This can include any number of things, such as API keys, IP addresses, login credentials for various services or devices.
-Be aware that some care was taken to obfuscate your entered credentials, but they can be easily grabbed from anyone with access to your installed instance of the Universal Controller.
+Be aware that some care was taken to obfuscate your entered credentials, but they can be easily grabbed from anyone with access to your installed instance of SwitchBoard.
  - Inside the ```controllers``` directory, you may create a file with the same name as you defined as your ```typeClass``` in the config above.
 Within this file, the ```send()``` method will be executed for any command sent to this device.
 Other functions may include:
    - ```init()``` - Run when the server is first started up.
    - ```onload()``` - Run when a user connects.